omarbelkady/LinuxTerminalBash/README.md

 root@omarbelkady:~$ git reflog
 ```

 ### Steps To Create A New Project

 #### 1- Initialize Git in your current working directory

 ```bash
 root@omarbelkady:~$ git init
 ```

 ### 1a- Initialize An Empty Repository using curl Command

 ```bash
 root@omarbelkady:~$ curl -u "usernameGOESHERE" https://api.github.com/user/repos -d '{"name":"NAMEYOUWANTTOGIVETOYOURREPO"}'
 ```

 #### 2- Add all the files in your working directory to the staging area

 ```bash
 root@omarbelkady:~$ git add .
 ```

 ### 2a - If you made a mistake in Step 2 and wish to unstage a file

 ```bash
 root@omarbelkady: ~$ git restore --staged pathOfFile
 ```

 #### 3- Move the files from the staging area to a local repository use -m to give a specific description of your commit

 ```bash
 root@omarbelkady:~$ git commit -m "A overall description of what you just modified"
 ```

 #### 3a- If you made a mistake in your last commit and wish to modify it

 ```bash
 root@omarbelkady:~$ git commit --amend
 ```

-#### 4- Do not forget to link your local repository to the remote repository
+#### 4- Connect Your Local Repository To The Remote GitHub Repository

 ```bash
 root@omarbelkady:~$ git remote add origin <urlOfRepo>
 ```

 #### 5- Push your local changes to the remote repository

 ```bash
 root@omarbelkady:~$ git push origin <NameOfBranch>
 ```

 ### Sets your username and email in the main conig file

 ```bash
 root@omarbelkady:~$ git config
 ```

 ### Display the files which have been added to the staging area or are ready to be committed

 ```bash
 root@omarbelkady:~$ git status
 ```

 #### Show a list of all the branches a * next to a branch means the branch you are on

 ```bash
 root@omarbelkady:~$ git branch
 ```

 #### ALWAYS PULL BEFORE PUSH.
 Get the latest changes of your remote repository

 ```bash
 root@omarbelkady:~$ git pull origin .
 Linux
 ```

 #### If you are working on a feature and your friend is working on another feature and your pm tells you we need both your work now in the features repository

 ```bash
 root@omarbelkady:~$ git merge features
 ```

 #### List all the branches in your remote repository

 ```bash
 root@omarbelkady:~$ git branch
 ```

 ### Show all existing branches

 ```bash
 root@omarbelkady:~$ git branch -av
 ```

 #### Rename a branch

 ```bash
 root@omarbelkady:~$ git branch -m <OLD> <NEW>
 ```